kristapsdz/sqlite2mdoc/samples/SQLITE_FCNTL_LOCKSTATE.3.md

 	SQLITE\_LOCK\_RESERVED, SQLITE\_LOCK\_PENDING,
 	or SQLITE\_LOCK\_EXCLUSIVE) into an integer that
 	the pArg argument points to.
-	This capability is used during testing and is only available when the SQLITE\_TEST compile-time option is used.
+	This capability is only available if SQLite is compiled with SQLITE\_DEBUG.

 *	The SQLITE\_FCNTL\_SIZE\_HINT opcode is used by SQLite to give the VFS layer a hint of how large the database file